Biogen Anti-Slavery and Human Trafficking Statement

 Due diligence process, performance indicators, and effectiveness related to slavery and trafficking in our own business and supply chain

 Biogen monitors the environmental, social and governance (ESG) risks of our supply chain, including human trafficking risks, based upon the industry in which we operate and the geographic locations in which we conduct business and/or obtain materials and services.
 We do this through a process of reviewing country risk profiles for corruption and human trafficking risks published by independent third party expert organizations and providing added diligence on specific areas or suppliers as needed based on this assessment.
 We currently work with EcoVadis, an international ESG rating platform, to enable us to better understand our supplier’s environmental and social risk and performance aligned with international standards.
 We have not identified significant human rights risks in our own operations and we recently performed a human rights risk assessment of our critical tier 1 suppliers, and found no change from the previous determination that the risk of slavery, forced labor and human trafficking continues to be very low.
-We analyze risks to human rights violations in our supply chain each year, and a summary of our due diligence process, key performance indicators, and results of our supply chain risk assessments is reported annually in our 2022 ESG Report.
+We analyze risks to human rights violations in our supply chain each year, and a summary of our due diligence process, key performance indicators, and results of our supply chain risk assessments is reported annually in our Corporate Responsibility Report.

 In addition to our own due diligence process, Biogen is a member of the Pharmaceutical Supply Chain Initiative (PSCI), an organization made up of leading global pharmaceutical companies that focuses on increasing the capabilities and responsibility of our supply chains.
 The PSCI has developed and shared with industry suppliers our Principles for Responsible Supply Chain Management, which include prohibitions against forced and child labor, along with other expectations regarding responsible labor, governance and environmental practices.
 More details on the PSCI and these Principles can be found at PSCI (pscinitiative.org).